 - Satellite imagery—like the kind being used on the International Space Station (ISS)— is an edge computing exercise.
 Edge devices physically located on the ISS are running containerized analytical code as a single-node Red Hat® OpenShift® cluster that connects to IBM Cloud on Earth.
 Only images that are worth transfering are sent down to the ground.
 Edge computing is a necessary step here because the sheer volume of data collected is too much to send to an Earth-based cloud.

-5G refers to the fifth generation of telecommunications networks, representing upgrades in bandwidth and latency.
+5G refers to the fifth generation of mobile networks, representing upgrades in bandwidth and latency that enable services that weren’t possible under older networks.
 5G is a transport mechanism that enhances the capabilities of cloud computing and edge computing—but 5G is not the edge, an edge device, or edge computing.
-Mobile computing is also not the same thing as edge computing.
+Edge computing is a way to meet the performance and low latency requirements of 5G networks and improve the customer experience.
+Mobile edge computing is also not the same thing as edge computing.
 Said another way, your smartphone is (usually) not an edge device.

 Because our recommended approach to enterprise technology doesn’t change depending on how or where you roll it out: Everything should just work—everywhere.
 In the datacenter.
 Across clouds.
 At the edge.